laderast/rp2040_projects/midi_machine/readme.md

 ## Build

-The good news is that there is only a little soldering required - soldering the rotary encoder to the Neopixel board.
+The good news is that there is only a little soldering required - [soldering the rotary encoder to the rotary encocder board](https://learn.adafruit.com/adafruit-i2c-qt-rotary-encoder).
 There are five total contacts you will need to solder.

 You can optionally solder header pins to the QT Py itself - this will help you out if you decide to breadboard the project to add other extras (such as a serial MIDI out).